jideoyelayo1/Neural-Network-Electronics-Simulation/readme.md

 ## Contact

-For any inquiries or feedback, please contact [Your Name] at [Your Email Address].
+For any inquiries or feedback, please contact [JideOyelayo1@Gmail.com].

 ---

-Feel free to customize this README file with your name, contact information, and additional details as needed.
-It will serve as a useful reference for anyone interested in your project.